COVID-19 Testing

 All laboratory testing for SARS-CoV-2 should be conducted in consultation with a healthcare provider.
 Regardless of when symptoms began, specimens should be collected as soon as the provider decides to test the patient.

-Testing laboratories will provide acceptable specimen criteria and will have a rejection policy for unsatisfactory specimens.
+Testing laboratories will provide acceptable specimen criteria and a rejection policy for unsatisfactory specimens.
 Always consult with the testing laboratory requirements for acceptable specimens before submitting a specimen for testing.

-Although SARS-CoV-2 may be detected in several sample sources, the CDC currently recommends that respiratory specimens are the preferred specimen type for COVID-19 testing.
+Although SARS-CoV-2 may be detected in several sample sources, the CDC recommends that respiratory specimens are preferred for COVID-19 testing.

-COVID-19 is not the same as other coronaviruses that commonly circulate among humans and cause mild illness, like the common cold.
+COVID-19 is not the same as other coronaviruses that commonly circulate among humans and cause mild illnesses such as the common cold.
 A diagnosis with more common coronavirus types 229E, NL63, OC43, or HKU1 is not the same as a COVID-19 diagnosis.

 Patient specimens tested for SARS-CoV-2 antibodies, using the Centers for Disease Control and Prevention (CDC) serologic test (9).